TamimEhsan/JavaFX-Basics/README.md

 # JavaFX-Basics
-This is a basic tutorial for handling JavaFX applications
+This is a basic tutorial for handling JavaFX applications that some of us made for our(B18) CSE 108 .
+For any request create a issue or contact me on Facebook.
+And for any change create a pull request.